Frequently Asked Questions

 Do your students get to select where they go on their clinical internships?

-Students "bid" on preferred locations for clinical internships, but do not get to select an affiliation site.
+Students "bid" on preferred locations for clinical internships, but do not get to directly select an affiliation site.

 Are your students allowed to work while attending your program?

 We do not prohibit students from working while they are in the program.
 However, it's important to remember that classes and studying will demand a great deal of your time.
 It will ultimately be up to each individual student to decide if he/she can strike a satisfactory balance between working and succeeding in our program.
-We strongly suggest DPT students not attempt to work during their first year in the program.
+We strongly suggest students not attempt to work during their first year in the program.

-No. All our programs are doctorate level.
+No. All KU programs are at the doctorate level.

 My degree was acquired at an institution outside the United States.
 Am I eligible to apply?